jasonccox/grav-theme-webfolio/README.md

   - **Year** (`copyright.year`) - The year to be displayed next to the copyright symbol.
   - **Copyright-Holder's Name** (`copyright.name`) - The name of the person holding the copyright for the site.
   - **Link Target URL** (`copyright.link`) - A URL to which users will be directed when clicking on the copyright-holder's name.

+### Page Specific

+Modular pages can have a bit of extra customiztion with regard to their navigation menu.
+Within the header of the `modular.md`, the following properties are available:
+- `onpage_menu`: If set to true or left unset, then a link will be added to the navigation menu for each module of the modular page.
+- `single_page_menu`: If set to true, and if `onpage_menu` is set to true or left unset, then this page's navigation menu's top level links will be the links to this page's modules.
+Otherwise the menu's top level links will be to the top-level pages of the site.

 ### Advanced